roseducation/ros_experiments/README.md

 - Use Add button which is on the down left side of the RViz screen to add any sensor data.
 - Run the below command to control HAMER through keyboard.
 > $ rosrun hamer_teleop hamer_teleop.py

+# Experiment 2
+The main purpose of this experiment is to create a labyrinth environment in gazebo and add objects to the created environment.

+- Click on the edit tab on the upper left of the Gazebo window and select the Building Editor.
+- In the window that opens, the tab on the left shows the objects, colors and coatings we can use.
+Add walls according to the labyrinth perimeter you want from the Create walls section.
+- Add desired objects such as windows, doors and stairs from the Add Features section.
+- You can see the drawing area on the right.
+The added objects are seen and edited in this section.
+Clicking on an object can be moved to the right or left, new objects can be added and existing objects can be removed.
+The scale of this area can be seen at the bottom left of the drawing area.
+Adjust this scale to desired using the middle mouse button.
+- To edit the created objects, right click on the object and select the edit object section and edit the dimensions of the walls from here.
+- After the previously designed model is transferred to the Gazebo environment using the drawing area, exit from the drawing area from the file tab that appears at the top left of the screen, and the file is saved to turtlebot3_gazebo / models address.
+- After this process is completed, the created model is ready for use.
+Try adding it to any project using the insert tab on Gazebo.

+# Experiment 3
+The main purpose of this experiment is to introduce the students to linear and angular movements in ROS environment.
+- Launch HAMER with hamer_gazebo_emptyworld.launch file.
+> $ roslaunch hamer_gazebo_emptyworld.launch
+- Use the below command on another terminal.
+> $ rosrun hamer_experiments hamer_square.py

+# Experiment 4
+The main purpose of this experiment is to introduce the students to linear and angular movements in ROS environment.

+- Launch HAMER with hamer_gazebo_emptyworld.launch file.
+> $ roslaunch hamer_gazebo_emptyworld.launch
+- Use the below command on another terminal.
+> $ rosrun hamer_experiments hamer_patrol.py